1. Am I eligible to register to vote in New Hampshire?

 16. What if my polling place is not accessible? back to top

 The New Hampshire Constitution states that “polling places shall be easily accessible to all persons including disabled and elderly persons…” If you are unable to vote due to an inaccessible poll you should contact Disability Rights Center - NH at 1-800-834-1721 and/or the Attorney General’s Office at 1-866-868-3703.
 You may also vote by absentee ballot.17.
-Any voter who arrives at a polling place and states under oath to the moderator that they are unable to access the ADA compliant polling place due to physical disability may have an absentee ballot delivered to that voter outside the guardrail.
+Any voter who arrives at a polling place and states under oath to the moderator that they are unable to access the ADA compliant polling place due to physical disability may have an absentee ballot delivered to that voter outside the guardrail to a location that is accessible to the voter.
 (RSA 659:20-a)

 17. What if I get to the polling place and I can't get in? back to top